• Skip to primary navigation

 • Add 1 grocery bag of collard greens that have been thoroughly washed and torn into medium size pieces.

 • Cook on medium heat until collards are totally wilted down.
-Continue to cook for approximately 30 minutes watching carefully so that the liquid does not evaporate - if it gets low, add a little more water.
+Continue to cook for approximately 30 to 45 minutes watching carefully so that the liquid does not evaporate – if it gets low, add a little more water.

 • While still on stove and right before serving, add ½ cup of vinegar mixed with 2 tablespoons of honey.
 Mix into collards.